Get started with customer relationship management tools

 This is all about ‘translating’ data from how it looks on your current systems, to a format that your CRM can use.
 You look at each piece of data you have, to see where it is and what it looks like.
 Then you ask ‘How does this fit into our new system?’

-For example, say the same data is held separately for your sales and marketing teams.
-Sales might use a spreadsheet for this.
-Marketing could have their own database, where it’s in a different format.
+For instance, your sales and marketing teams might hold the same data separately.
+Sales might use a spreadsheet for this, while Marketing might have a different database.
 When you move this data to your CRM, you’ll want to merge the two sets of data into one.
-And the CRM needs to understand the data, so there may be some reformatting involved.
+The CRM needs to understand the data, too.
+This may mean you need to reformat some data.

-By noting down each piece of data you need to move, you can see any duplicates.
-This process can also flag redundant data.
+As you note down each piece of data you need to move, you can spot any duplicates.
+Doing this can also pick up data that's redundant.

-Some CRMs include data-mapping tools, so this is worth checking out.
+Some CRMs include data-mapping tools, so do look out for those.

 Data Flow Diagrams (DFDs)